Assets of Community Value Register

 - Evidence that you are eligible to make a community nomination

-To help you collect together this information we have drawn up a form which you can use.
-Nomination form for assets of community value.
+To help you collect together this information we have drawn up a form for you to use, which can be found on this page under 'Useful Documents'.

-Nomination forms should be downloaded, completed and sent to Gill Burden Tendring District Council Thorpe Road Weeley Clacton on Sea Essex CO16 9AJ or firstname.lastname@example.org
+Nomination forms should be downloaded, completed and sent to Gill Burden, Tendring District Council, Town Hall, Station Road, Clacton on Sea, Essex, CO15 1SE or firstname.lastname@example.org

 What happens next